PART 39: RECOVERY MODE

 Clarke nodded.
 “That’s fine.
 You want to come with us then?
 The truth about all this might blow your mind.”

 “I can’t,” Lee apologized to them.
 “Family errand stuff at the pharmacy.
-Can we delay the big scoop ’till tomorrow?
-Or whenever’s convenient for you?”
+Can we delay the big scoop ’till Sunday?
+Or whenever works for you?”

-“I will be working at the library on Sunday,” Lee reminded them.
+“I will be working at the library again tomorrow,” Lee reminded them.
 “So you can find me there if you have questions.”

 “Okay then,” Clarke said, reaching out to shake his hand.
-“Thanks very much.”
+“Thanks very much, Lee.”

 “Hope you save those lives you were talking about,” Lee said, shaking back and flashing them both a grin.